Asynchronous Opinion Dynamics in Social Networks: Social Hegselmann-Krause Systems

 The lemma follows by combining the two results as $V_r = V \setminus V_{\ell}$. \end{proof}

 \begin{corollary} Let $S = \stateHKS$ be a state of a $d$-dimensional HK system.
 Let $\lambda$ be the length of a longest edge in the influence network.
 Then

 \end{corollary}

 \begin{proof} Let edge $e = \{ v_\ell,v_r \} \in \mathcal{E}$ be a longest edge in the influence network and $\|\posV{e}{}\|_2 = \lambda$.
 Let $\bar{S}_e = \stateHKSProj$ be the state projected to one dimension along the edge $e$.
-By \cref{lem:project}, we know that
+By \cref{lem:project} \cref{en:lem:project:4}, we know that

-Furthermore, we know that the influence network in both systems has the same set of edges, and that the length of the longest edge in the influence network of $\bar{I}_t$ is equal to the length of the longest edge in $I_t$.
+Furthermore, by \cref{lem:project}, we know that the influence network in both systems has the same set of edges (\cref{en:lem:project:2}), the longest edge $e$ preserves its length in the projection (\cref{en:lem:project:1}), and all other edges do not increase their length (\cref{en:lem:project:3}).
+Therefore, the length of the longest edge in the influence network of $\bar{I}_t$ is equal to the length of the longest edge in $I_t$.
 Hence $e = \{u,w\} \in E$ is a longest edge in the influence network $\bar{I}$ with $\|\posV{e}{}\|_2 = \lambda$.